All Episodes

 We'll say this repeatedly.

-Now I have to tell you a little story.
+Now, I have to tell you a little story.

 We're flying out here yesterday afternoon.

-We uh we got wheels up right on right on schedule.
+We got wheels up right on schedule.

 I watched the first half of it the day before.

-So I got my headphones on, I'm listening to this, and I looked and I see that we're over Tampa on our way to Los Angeles.
+I'm listening to this, and I looked and I see that we're over Tampa on our way to Los Angeles.

 The door from the cockpit opens.

-The pilot, sheepishly, walks through the door facing me.
+The pilot sheepishly walks through the door facing me.

-The most I can't describe the look on his face.
+The most, I can't describe the look on his face.

-So I took off the real radio announcer headphones that I use when trying to hear uh audio on my iPad.
+So I took off the real radio announcer headphones that I use when trying to hear audio on my iPad.

 I don't say anything.